na-na-hi/renget/archive/lcbguide.md

 ![Absolute Resonance](https://files.catbox.moe/a7i0a8.png)

 **4. Sanity**
 Every character, except for Abnormalities has Sanity (SP).
 Sanity starts at 0 and maxes out at +45 with a minimum of -45.
 In Story and Mirror dungeons your Sanity level will carry over to the next fight.
 Positive Sanity will make coins to land heads more often, and negative Sanity will make coins to land tails more often.
-If a sinner hits -45 sanity at any point and they also have a Corrodible E.G.O equipped, they will go out of control and potentially attack allies with the Corroded E.G.O.
+If a Sinner hits -45 sanity at any point and they also have a Corrodible E.G.O equipped, they will go out of control and potentially attack allies with the Corroded E.G.O.

 Sanity increases after winning a Clash based on the Clash count, defeating an enemy whose level was higher than the unit's, and after an ally defeats an enemy whose level was higher than the unit's.
 Passives and skill effects can also increase Sanity.
 Sanity decreases when level of the defeated ally was higher than the unit's, and decreases based on the level difference.
 E.G.Os also cost Sanity.